Text-to-Table: A New Way of Information Extraction: Experiments

 \subsection{Results on E2E, WikiTableText and WikiBio}

 Table~\ref{tab:results_wiki} shows the results of our method, vanilla seq2seq, and the baseline of NER on E2E, WikiTableText, and WikiBio.
 Again, the seq2seq approach outperforms the baseline.
-The NER baseline has slightly higher precision, but the seq2seq approach has significantly higher recall and F1.
 Our method and vanilla seq2seq are comparable, because the table structures in the three datasets are very simple (there are only two columns in the tables), and the use of the two techniques does not further improve the performances.
 The NER baseline has high precision but low recall, mainly because NER can only make the right decision when it is clear.

 We implement the baseline of NER in the following way.
 We view the non-head cells in the tables as entities and their row headers as entity types.
 In training, we match the non-head cells into the texts and take them as ``entities'' in the texts.
 Only a proportion of the non-header cells can be matched into the texts ($85\%$ for E2E, $74\%$ for WikiTableText, and $69\%$ for WikiBio).